ivankruchkoff/media-tags/trunk/readme.txt

 3. The Media Tags Management screen (new!)

 == Changelog ==
+= 2.2.9 =
+2010-06-08: Changes include:
+* Corrected an taxonomy registration during the initializing of the plugin.
+Testing with WP 3.0 RC1.

 = 2.2.8 =
 2010-04-22: Changes include:
 * Some code tweaks to streamline the logic.